Stuck in your head? Walk and Talk Therapy and Coaching might well be the Future

 Here is your challenge: Next time anxiety hits, do not sit with it, walk with it.
 Lace up your shoes, hit Haigh Hall’s trails, and let your feet set your mind free.

-Because sometimes, forward motion is exactly what we need.
+Because sometimes, moving forward is exactly what we need.

 Comments